MicrosoftDocs/Viva/workplace-analytics-insights/assign-roles.md

 # Assign roles

-After assigning licenses, you need to assign users the role of **Insights Administrator** or **Insights Business Leader** in Microsoft 365 admin center.
+After assigning licenses, you need to assign roles to the people who want to view and use the Insights.
+You can assign users the role of **Insights Administrator** or **Insights Business Leader** in Microsoft 365 admin center.

-Do the following to assign roles to individual users.
+To assign roles:

 1. Sign in as a global admin to your tenant's [Microsoft 365 admin center](https://admin.microsoft.com/adminportal).
 2. In the left navigation, select **Roles**, and then select the **Azure AD** tab.